Slave to the Grind (song)

 "Slave to the Grind" is a song by American rock band Skid Row, written by bandmates Sebastian Bach, Rachel Bolan, and Dave "The Snake" Sabo.
 It is title track from their second album, Slave to the Grind (1991), and was released as the album's second single on September 2, 1991.
 The song reached number 43 on the UK Singles Chart.

-Music video

-The video also got heavy rotation on MTV but was not as successful as previous singles and was not released in the United States.